hsldymq/generator-go/README.md

     products []*Product
 }

-// The Checkout method demonstrates how to use the goiter Transform function to convert the data type in each iteration. func (c *Cart) Checkout() goiter.Iterator2[string, float64] {
+// Checkout demonstrates how to use the goiter Transform function to convert data during iteration. func (c *Cart) Checkout() goiter.Iterator2[string, float64] {
     // This transformer function creates a new iterator.
 It converts each product from the source iterator into the corresponding product name and cost. return goiter.Transform12(goiter.SliceElems(c.products), func(p *Product) (string, float64) {